sd17spring/sd17spring.github.io/_assignments/mini-project-3-text-mining.md

 The goal for Part 1 is for you to get some text from the Internet with the aim of doing something interesting with it down the line.
-As you approach the assignment, I recommend that you get a feel for the types of text that you can grab using Pattern.
+As you approach the assignment, I recommend that you get a feel for the types of text that you can grab, below.
 However, before spending too much time going down a particular path on the text acquisition component, you should look ahead to Part 2 to understand some of the things you can do with text you are harvesting.
 The strength of your mini project will be in combining a source of